bryanvaz/go-templ-lucide-icons/README.md

 This package does not export prefixed or suffixed aliases as golang automatically namespaces imports.

-These aliases are also mentioned in the go-doc.
+These aliases are also mentioned in the godoc.

 ###